Springfields Academy has featured prominently in a Guardian article exploring the future of education for autistic children and young people.

 The article uses Springfields while exploring wider questions around future SEND reforms and the balance between mainstream and specialist education.

-The article also touches on concerns raised more widely across the SEND sector around whether mainstream settings currently have the resources, training and capacity needed to support increasing numbers of children with additional needs.
+It also touches on concerns raised more widely across the SEND sector around whether mainstream settings currently have the resources, training and capacity needed to support increasing numbers of children with additional needs.

 Alongside its work supporting pupils directly, Springfields has also developed outreach work and specialist training designed to share expertise more widely.